languel/mediamime/README.md

 - `docs/DISTRIBUTION.md` – packaging and verification checklist for the single-file build.
 - `docs/CHANGELOG.md` – history of recent features and fixes.

-Mediamime is a teaching prototype—expect rough edges, share feedback, and fork freely for your own classes.
+Mediamime is a teaching prototype—expect rough edges, share feedback, and fork freely.